matthewbauer/nixiosk/README.md

 Note that, in order to be built/deployed, the target branch must be called `master`.

 You will need to authenticate however you usually do when you run commands with sudo.

+## Design Goals

+1. Ensure that, prior to switching to any configuration, the full source is committed to git.
+This ensures that a single git hash is sufficient to completely reconstruct your configuration as it was at any point in history.
+1. Ensure that it's always possible to rollback or reconfigure without network access.
+In particular, we want to be able to recover from a scenario where a configuration change makes the internet unreachable.